This is a pair of images that were in a brass frame and were scanned BEHIND GLASS. This is the origional scan with no restorations.

 The slide on the left is beginning to show some bluish tint and darkening due to age.
 The balloons in the left slide (which is the before image) appear to be matte in color and rather dense.
 Also on the left image the man's face in the forefront is difficult to see, with the baskets fading into the shadows.

 In the second slide example, the above flaws have been corrected.
-Specificly the ballons take on a more translucent appearance, and there is a significant improvement in detail.
+Specifically the balloons take on a more translucent appearance, and there is a significant improvement in detail.

 This photograph was very special to the client and has significant damage from being well loved (carried in a wallet for many years).